univention/ox-connector/docs/packaged-integration-ox/install-consumer.rst

 To create a subscription for the *OX Consumer*, use the following steps:

 #.
-Read the example in :external+uv-nubus-kubernetes-customization:ref:`customization-api-provisioning-subscription`
+Read the example in :external+uv-nubus-customization:ref:`customization-api-provisioning-subscription`
-   in :cite:t:`uv-nubus-kubernetes-customization`.
+   in :cite:t:`uv-nubus-customization`.
    The section describes the steps for the subscription configuration.
    It also contains information about the parameter constraints, such as naming conventions.